lastralla/photobook/README.md

 ## TODOs
-- find a better way to insert api key even in dev mode
+- find a better way to insert api key even in dev mode (currently need to run in dist mode or manually override it into the index file)
+- sort out authentication problem when posting an image (posting functionality works right up to token being rejected "Invalid OAuth access token")
+- improve posting of photo, should create a new album if no id provided
+- add camera capture as method of posting photo (will need polyfill for getUserMedia)
+- need to refactor the controllers to use Control As syntax (current method using scope is not recommended)
-- build appears to be broken!
+- build appears to be broken (broken css paths)
+- some code cleanup needed